hikchoi/cerebrarium/vault/ext.art-and-fear.chapter-2.md

     - Always leave next steps and think about your next destination.

 - _OPERATING MANUAL FOR NOT QUITTING_
-  - Make friends with others who make art, and share your in-progress work with each other frequently.
+  - Make friends with others who make art, and share your in-progress work with each other frequently. ^beDUjUvSguJQ
   - Think of the above as the destination of your work, not MoMA.

 - The fear that naturally comes to people who get the sense of self from making art